alexei-matveev/ase-local/doc/tutorials/md/md.rst

 ====================

-When simulating isolated particles with MD, it is sometimes preferable to set random momenta corresponding to a spefic temperature and let the system evolve freely.
+When simulating isolated particles with MD, it is sometimes preferable to set random momenta corresponding to a specific temperature and let the system evolve freely.
 With a relatively high temperature, the is however a risk that the collection of atoms will drift out of the simulation box because the randomized momenta gave the center of mass a small but